zhouethier/nerves-vagrant/README.md

 The VagrantFile describes the VM setup (important to increase the default memory size and use the specified version of Ubuntu - newer versions don't appear to have the correct libraries available).
 The `nerves-bootstrap.sh` file is run when the vagrant environment is initially started with `vagrant up` or by running `vagrant provision`.
-It will download the Nerves project and build an image for the Raspberry Pi.
+It will download the Nerves project and build an image for the Raspberry Pi and/or BeagleBone Black.

+In order to choose the target platform, changing the command in nerves_bootstrap.sh file:
+  - make nerves_rpi_defconfig (for Raspberry Pi)
+	- make nerves_bbb_defconfig (for BeagleBone Black)

 The default Raspberry Pi setup makes the HDMI output the console.
 To make the debug console be the default output, ssh to the image and modify the file `~/nerves-sdk/board/nerves-common/rootfs-additions/etc/erlinit.config` and run `make` again.